jranks123/partsQuantifier/README.md

 # CREDS

-You will need to download the Google API creds (ask Jonny) and pass in the path to the creds when you run the program (see below)
+You will need to download the Google API creds from https://drive.google.com/drive/folders/1MlHGu1mYZYg29DthnUIk-EwFtrj-uXAe and pass in the path to the creds when you run the program (see below).
+If you don't have access to this file, please email jonnyrankin@googlemail.com

 # Running Instructions